WasmEdge/WasmEdge/README.md

 # Related tools

-## WasmEdge-EVMC
+## SSVM-EVMC

-[WasmEdge-EVMC](https://github.com/second-state/wasmedge-evmc) provides support for Ewasm runtime which is compatible with [EVMC](https://github.com/ethereum/evmc).
+[SSVM-EVMC](https://github.com/second-state/ssvm-evmc) provides support for Ewasm runtime which is compatible with [EVMC](https://github.com/ethereum/evmc).

 This project provides a shared library that can initialize and execute by the EVMC interface.

-## WasmEdge nodejs addon
+## SSVM nodejs addon

-[WasmEdge-napi](https://github.com/WasmEdge/WasmEdge-napi) provides support for accessing WasmEdge as a Node.js addon.
+[SSVM-napi](https://github.com/second-state/ssvm-napi) provides support for accessing WasmEdge as a Node.js addon.

 It allows Node.js applications to call WebAssembly functions written in Rust or other high-performance languages.